Object Store

 Insert multiple items at once in a collection

-When sending an object array in the query field, the component inserts each item in a separate way inside the selected collection.
+When sending an object array in the query field, the connector inserts each item in a separate way inside the selected collection.

-Observe how to configure the component with the Operation (Insert), Unique Index (False) and Query parameters:
+Observe how to configure the connector with the Operation (Insert), Unique Index (False) and Query parameters:

 [